mengbinhao/jack-note/docs/english/NPR.md

   - personnel n
   - admission n | admit v

-  > I dont think anybody expects it to become less so
+  > I don't think anybody expects it to become less so
   > what have you learned about that?
   > and it wasn't until then that we began to hear reports
   > be right in front of the stage